ViniciusMaiaM/ViniciusMaiaM/README.md

 ### Nice to meet you! <img align= "right" src= "https://komarev.com/ghpvc/?username=ViniciusMaiaM">
 **I'm at the university and trying to become a dev.**

-- Currently learning Python and C 👨‍💻
+- Currently learning Python, C and Web Development 👨‍💻

 - Always researching and improving my knowledge! 🔭